Trusted WordPress tutorials, when you need them most.

 Uploading HTML Page to WordPress Site

-First, you need to prepare the HTML page that you want to upload.
+First, you must prepare the HTML page you want to upload.

-If it is a single HTML page with no separate CSS or image files, then you can go ahead and upload it as is.
+If it is a single HTML page with no separate CSS or image files, you can upload it as is.

 However, if the page you want to upload has separate CSS files and images, then you need to place them in a directory structure.